arcus/education_r_intensive/README.md

 R is a statistical programming language.
 As a programming language, R requires that you write **code** that instructs a computer in what to do.
 It's not point-and-click software like Excel or SPSS.

-R code looks something like this (you can scroll to the right to see the long url in the second line of code):
+R code looks something like this (you can scroll over to see the long url in the second line of code):

 ```
 library(tidyverse)